Andremzzr/json-type/README.md

-Transform your API's returns into Typescript interfaces
+Transform your API's returns into Typescript interfaces.